 - Community empowerment, focusing on equitable access to and control of land and models of land tenure that respect difference, collaboration, and inclusivity

 - We want to bring more people on board!
 Click here to sign up if you’re interested in volunteering — whether that’s for an event, a task, or committee and/or board work.

 - Supported by a Center for Urban and Regional Affairs Community Based Research grant, TCALT is building a toolkit that pulls together and connects the rich resources and education that exist to fill the unmet need for food land access in the Metro area.
 Check out the Resource page for more information.

-- Working with partners like the Sustainable Resource Center and Gardening Matters, we are making steps toward holding land for food production.
+- Working with partners like the Sustainable Resources Center, the Urban Farm and Garden Alliance, and Gardening Matters, we are making steps toward holding land for food production.